 Keeping with the theme of rising up through the ranks, we bring you Adam Rowland’s story.
 Adam’s career with NG Bailey started in 1987, when he joined as an electrical craft apprentice, working in our Reading office.

-Twenty-nine years later, Adam is still at the Reading office but as operations director, overseeing the operational activity of the NG Bailey Engineering division.
+Twenty-nine years later, Adam is still at the Reading office but as Head of Business Performance for our Engineering division.

 As an apprentice, Adam not only received an Ordinary National Certificate (ONC) in Electrical Building, he achieved distinctions on most of his work and was awarded ‘Apprentice of the Year’ by NG Bailey, as one of the most outstanding apprentices the company has seen.